-The Employer's designate shall meet with the Union's designate within fifteen (15) calendar days after receipt of the grievance.
+The Employer's designate shall meet with the Union's designate, who may be accompanied by the shop steward involved, within fifteen (15) calendar days after receipt of the grievance.
 This meeting may be waived by mutual agreement.
 The Employer's designate shall reply in writing to the employee's grievance within twenty-one (21) calendar days of receiving the grievance at Step 2.